 A Minnesota Classic

 When I moved to Minnesota years ago, I noticed a few items in common on every single menu in every single restaurant ~ Walleye and Wild Rice Soup.
 It's not like I'm from that far away, but just across the border in my home Wisconsin, I'd hardly ever noticed these two Minnesota staples.
 The locals love them for a reason, they are delicious!
-And here in mid January, when this week's warm up to the 30's has everyone excited, a pot of soup is always welcome.
+I start making this cozy autumn wild rice soup by late September when a big pot of soup is a nice change to summer grilling.
+But all through the winter, when it's mid January, and this week's warm up to the 30's has everyone excited, a pot of soup is always welcome.
 I'll save the walleye fry for when my husband brings me home an ice fishing catch.